sour4bh/cifar-10/README.md

 The Image dataset is normalized by per channel mean and standard deviation.

-###### For Data Augementation following technquies are used:
+### For Data Augementation following technquies are used:
 >- Random Cropping
 >- Random Horizontal flips
 >- Cutout Regularization

-###### Training:
+### Training:
-The wideResNet is trained on the following settings:
+The WideResNet is trained on the following settings:
 ` depth = 28,
 widen_factor = 10`

 Along with the afore-mentioned 'cutout', a drop-out rate of 0.3 is used to avoid over-fitting.

-The WiderResNet CNN model is trained on the cutout dataset for 160 epochs with an `initial learning rate of 0.1`.
+The WiderResNet CNN model is trained on the cutout dataset for 180 epochs with an `initial learning rate of 0.1`.
 The learning rate is step decreased at `40, 60, 80, 90, 150, 155 by a factor of 5x (*0.2)`

 A Stochastic Gradient Descent optimizer with `momentum 0.9`, a `weight decay of 5e-4`, `Nesterov momentum set to True`